Why Is My A/C Blowing Warm Air?

 Troubleshooting the Most Common Air Conditioner Issues

-The last thing that you want is for your air conditioner to blow warm air during a heat wave or in the middle of summer.
+The last thing that you want is your A/C blowing warm air during a heat wave or in the middle of summer.
 Find out what can cause this to happen.

 Thermostat Is Set to “Heat”